Click here to enter the gallery

 This year, talk trended towards the nitty-gritty.
 A lingering financial malaise across Europe and the U.S., the high price of jet fuel, and absence of American military jets (due to sequestration) all put a more frugal air on the exposition.
 Notable themes were electric and hybrid-electric planes, as well as carbon-graphite construction—improvements aimed at creating light, strong, sustainable planes in the face of high fuel prices.
 Unmanned aircraft were also featured, as well as the new drone-human hybrids known as optionally-manned machines.

-Check out the gallery for our six favorite aircraft from the 2013 Paris Air Show.
+gallery for our six favorite aircraft from the 2013 Paris Air Show.

 Designed by European Aeronautic Defence and Space Company and Aero Composites Saintonge, the E-Fan is a two-seat training plane that’s fully electric.
 Lithium-polymer batteries are common in cellphones, but here, two much larger ones provide the power for the plane, giving it a maximum flight time of an hour.
 Improvements to flight time will come with improvements in battery life.
 Composite material construction makes the plane very light, which is how the plane can have a 31-foot-wide wingspan and 22-foot length and still have a weight less than half that of an average car.
 Lightweight and small are what the first generations of all-electric planes will look like, but as batteries improve, expect planes like this to get much bigger.
 Here’s video of it being designed and driven around: